Details: Competitive salary based on relative experience.

 How to Apply

-- Cover letter to the attention of Richard Trilsch, Vice President of Finance and Administration, explaining how your qualifications match the needs of the position and your interest in WRA;
+- Compelling cover letter to the attention of Richard Trilsch, Vice President of Finance and Administration, explaining how your qualifications match the needs of the position and your interest in WRA;

 - Three references, including at least one former supervisor, with contact information and a brief description of your relationship.
 (WRA will not contact references without first checking with the applicant.)